-2. It results in a preoccupation with a kind of sanctification which has no vital relation to justification.
+2. It results in a preoccupation with a kind of sanctification which has no vital relation to justification and forgiveness.
 (We submit that the Bible sees sanctification as justification in action.)
 By way of illustration we refer to Buchanan's two very worthy books, The Doctrine of Justification and The Office and Work of the Holy Spirit.
 Although it contains a lot of excellent material, in many respects his second book is very disappointing.
 It does not vitally relate the Holy Spirit's work to justification.
 Like many of the works of the Puritans, it just shows "how easy it is to get lost when one treats of internal grace." — Berkouwer.
 Yet for Buchanan this was almost unavoidable on his own premise that justification by faith is "final . . . at once and forever."
 He kisses justification goodbye at the gate and wanders off to consider sanctification on its own.
 If this happens with the giants of divinity like Buchanan, what might we expect to happen to the rank and file who follow the same theological system?
-When sanctification becomes separated from justification, it is no longer the joyful, spontaneous justification in action.
+When sanctification becomes separated from daily forgiveness and justification, it is no longer the joyful, spontaneous justification in action.
 We find ourselves resorting to all sorts of devices and gimmicks to motivate us along the path of Bible holiness.

-3. For some, this relegation of justification to a one-time event opens the door to the error of "second blessing-ism."
+3. For some, this relegation of justification to a one-time event opens the door to the error of the charismatic movement "second blessing-ism."
 What happens is this: A certain person has some Christian encounter which he has been taught to regard as his moment of justification forever.
 The further he gets along in the matter of living the Christian life, the further he gets away from justification which took place "back there."
 He loses the freshness and wonder of acceptance with God and perhaps begins to backslide.
 He comes to the place where he desperately wants to recapture a dynamic experience.
-Instead of being directed again to the gate of justification — which alone brings the Spirit of joy, peace and love (Rom.
+Instead of being directed again to the gate of forgiveness and justification — which alone brings the Spirit of joy, peace and love (Rom.
 5:1-11) — and feeling he has no need to seek what he supposes is automatically his, he begins to look elsewhere, saying, "I've been justified.
 What lack I yet?"

 Remembering mine affliction and my misery, the wormwood and the gall.
 My soul hath them still in remembrance, and is humbled in me.
 This I recall to mind, therefore have I hope.
 It is of the Lord's mercies that we are not consumed, because His compassions fail not.
 They are new every morning: great is Thy faithfulness. — Lam.
 3:19-23.